College Excellence Program

 In addition to these partners, several dozen community college leaders and other field experts, as well as employers, have participated in discussions to inform the design of the Aspen Prize.

-The 2013 Prize is being administered in three rounds:
+The 2013 Prize was being administered in three rounds:

 - In April 2012, the list of 120 community colleges eligible to compete for the Prize was announced.
 Each was invited to submit an application by May 25, 2012.